 2: Choose your preferred sweetener.
 Many sugar-free cheesecakes make use of the pre-boxed jello/jelly with natural sweeteners.
 But by making a no-bake cheesecake from scratch using gelatin, you can choose your favourite sweetener that is keto-approved.
 Many regular well-known brands of sugar-free jello/jelly contain sweeteners that are questionable and still raise blood sugars (maltitol is one for example).

 TOP TIP: As with ALL recipes here, ALWAYS taste your batter BEFORE cooking to ensure you have added enough sweetener to suit YOUR tastebuds.
 Read the Ultimate Guide To Low-Carb Sweeteners.

-For this no-bake cheesecake recipe, it has the addition of peppermint essence and green colouring in the cheesecake filling.
+This no-bake cheesecake recipe, it has the addition of peppermint essence and green coloring in the cheesecake filling.
 There is cocoa added to the base and a drizzling of sugar-free chocolate or 90% cacao Lindt chocolate on top of the cheesecake filling.

-- Ground almonds - or almond meal.
-Both work equally well to make the cheesecake crust.
+- Almond flour, ground almonds - or almond meal.
+Each will work equally well to make the cheesecake crust.

 - Melted butter - I like to use salted butter. the salt enhances the chocolate flavors.